hairlesshobo/jack-tools/md/rju-record.md

 the substring %d is replaced with the channel number counting from zero.

-jack-record will write files in any format supported by libsndfile.
+rju-record will write files in any format supported by libsndfile.
 The table below shows the most common file format masks.
 For other values see the file 'sndfile.h'.